Epistles: Ephesians 4:1-16 – The Call to Unity in Christ

 Key text: “There is one body and one Spirit — just as you were called to one hope when you were called — one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all” (Ephesians 4:4-6).

 Lesson objective: To understand that God has called his new covenant people (the church) to live out in a worthy manner our unity in Christ, which is expressed in early creedal formulas that are Trinitarian, gospel, and/or Christological in character.
+The high calling of Christ is not for the purpose of individual accomplishment and recognition, but to be team members serving the whole body for the edification of all.

 Introduction: Creeds have been an important aspect of the life of the church from its beginning down to our very day.
 The early church formulated several of them and they are now part of Holy Scripture (e.g., 1 Corinthians 15:3-7; Philippians 2:6-11; 1 Timothy 3:16).
 Ephesians 4:4-6 is an early Trinitarian credo.
 These concise creedal formulas contain the fundamental beliefs of the Christian faith.
 These statements were most likely used on to instruct baptismal candidates on the essential matters of the faith.
 They were also used to help distinguish essential Christian beliefs from pagan and heretical teachings.
 In this way these creeds helped establish a belief system that helped believers tell the difference between orthodoxy and heresy.